-The state will also reimburse DMC-ODS counties one hundred percent of the non-federal share for all warm linkage services with dates of service October 1, 2024 and later when those warm linkage services are provided to justice involved beneficiaries 90 days before their release.
+The state will reimburse MHPs one hundred percent of the non-federal share for all warm linkage services with dates of service October 1, 2024, and later when those warm linkage services are provided to justice involved beneficiaries 90 days before their release.
 Codes that can be claimed to SD/MC as part of the Justice-Involved Reentry Initiative are identified in the Service Table when column "JI Warm Linkage Code?" contains a yes.